sabegg2/Project3/README.md

 ## Database

-Data stored in and extracted from at least one database (pgAdmin).
-To run, I wrote a simple Node.js server that will query your PostgreSQL database and serve the data over HTTP as a json file.
+It was required that data was stored in and extracted from at least one database.
+I used pgAdmin.
+To access the data, I wrote a simple Node.js server that will query your PostgreSQL database and serve the data over HTTP as a json file.
 H

 [anemometer_db_schema.sql](anemometer_db_schema.sql)